kazurayam/TestObjectThatMatchesIPAddress/README.md

 # Solution

 Web browers does not implement XPath 2.0.
-Therefore I can not use Regular expression in XPath in TestObject.
+Therefore I can not use `match()` function of XPath 2.0 in TestObject.
 I should write locator using XPath 1.0 built-in functions only.
 Is it possible? --- Yes, I can, though the solution is far from elegance.

 # Description